Information for prospective students

 All students are encouraged to spend a period of study and research abroad during their three years in the program, for up to a maximum of 12 months.

 At the end of the three years, students must write and defend a PhD thesis.
 The thesis will be evaluated by external referees, who may suggest revisions.
 After revision, the thesis will be defended in front of an examination committee appointed by the Faculty Board.
-Typically, the defense takes place between three and six months from the end of the third year.
+Typically, the defense takes place between three and six months after the end of the third year.
 Theses are usually written in English.

 Enrolled students will enjoy the vibrant scientific and academic life of the department.
-They will be given complete access to the departmental structures (library, computing facilities, parking, etc.) and a personal desk in a shared office, in addition to the standard benefits provided by the PhD School of the University of Padova.
+They will be given complete access to the departmental facilities (library, computing facilities, parking, etc.) and a personal desk in a shared office, in addition to the standard benefits provided by the PhD School of the University of Padova.

-For a description of courses, duties, seminar activities, research topics, see the relevant menu items on the left.
+For a description of courses, duties, seminar activities, and research topics, see the relevant menu items on the left.

-Other information may be found on the web page of the PhD School of the University of Padova and on the University Regulations for PhD Courses - Updating in accordance with DM 226/2021 (Italian version)
+Other information may be found on the web page of the PhD School of the University of Padova and on the University Regulations for PhD Courses - Updating in accordance with DM 226/2021 (Italian version) (and English version)

 Top